-2P reserve estimates are based on independent reserve assessments.
+P reserve estimates are based on independent reserve assessments.

-6 USA 2P reserves were sold during effective 1 July 2020.
+USA 2P reserves were sold in 2020.

-7 Represents the Company's 25% share of the An Nagyah Oilfield (Yemen) reserves as attributed by DeGolyer and McNaughton Canada Limited as of 1 January 2016.
+FY2019 represents the Company's 100% share of the An Nagyah Oilfield (Yemen) reserves as attributed by DeGolyer and McNaughton Canada Limited as of 1 January 2016.
 This is unchanged from the initial reserves assessment prepared by DeGolyer and McNaughton Canada and announced to the ASX on 15 March 2016.
+FY2020 - FY2023 represents the Company's 25% share of the An Nagyah Oilfield reserves following the divestment of a 75% interest in the oilfield in 2020.